-How we came to Discovering Rio Silveiras on an Indian Reserve.
+How we came to Discovering Rio Silveiras on an Indian Reserve

 After our trip to the north of Brazil, we planned to spend the Christmas break in Boraceai.
 Our brother in law Facondo has a condo approximately 5 kilometers from the beach.
 One day between Christmas and New year’s he came up with one of his unusual adventure ideas.
 He asked us if we wanted to visit an Indian reserve.
 We had many questions for him but he didn’t have any answers.
 He knew the reserve existed but had never been.
 That’s when our imagination started wandering.
 I think we all made-up a fictitious chief like character in our minds, evaluating our application to enter the grounds.
 Then we thought, what if they turned us away?
 The curiosity was greater than us, we just wanted to see what the reserve was like.
 Even if we could be turned away.

-The beach life is good, but we can only take so many days of sand, salt water and sunburns.
+That being said, the beach life is good, but we can only take so many days of sand, salt water and sunburns.
 We discovered the Indian reserve of Rio Silveira because we craved a new adventure.
 For those interested to visit, it is located between the Boraceia and Barra do Una beach.
 It’s hard to find on Google maps, we found it under ‘Terras Indigenas Do Rio Silveira’.

 There are buses that ride along the main road but we strongly recommend going by car.
 Head down the main road SP-055 (which is the main highway leading the way to Serra do Mar).
-If you know your way around Boraceai beach and Serra do Mar, you should easily find it just after Boraceia and before Barra do Una.
+If you know your way around Boraceia beach and Serra do Mar, you should easily find it just after Boraceia and before Barra do Una.
 Otherwise, if you are new in this area try using Google maps and type ‘Terras Indegenas do Rio Silveira’.

 - From the main road SP-055, turn on Alameda Mauá (it’s a crescent so there should be two entrances)